28th Infantry Division (United States): Combat Aviation Brigade

 Soldiers of the Combat Aviation Brigade, 28th Infantry Division began mobilization on 29 January 2009 for Operation Iraqi Freedom from 2009 to 2011.
 Over 2,000 soldiers from multiple states completed validation training at Fort Sill, Oklahoma before moving to Camp Buehring, Kuwait.
 Throughout the opening days of May 2009, soldiers flew into multiple Forward Operating Bases across Iraq and Iran with the majority of the brigade based out of Tallil, Al Kut, and Basrah.

-Current structure
+Organization

-As a modular division, the 28th Infantry Division consists of a headquarters battalion, one infantry brigade combat team, one Stryker brigade combat team, one combat aviation brigade, and an attached maneuver enhancement brigade.
-The division headquarters exercises training and readiness oversight of the following elements, but they are not organic:
+As a modular division, the 28th Infantry Division consists of a headquarters battalion, one infantry brigade combat team, one Stryker brigade combat team, the Division Artillery, one combat aviation brigade, a sustainment brigade, a regional support group and an attached maneuver enhancement brigade.
+The division headquarters exercises training and readiness oversight of the following elements: